anilyd/Electronic/README.md

 # Electronic show  Website

-A modern website for Transline Technologies built with Django, featuring services, industries, and contact management.
+A modern website for Electronic built with Django, featuring services, industries, and contact management.

 ## Features